DanielK2312/SWJ-Proj/README.md

 #### Contributions:

 1. Daniel Kosmin, ~30 commits, ~65 hours, contributed in Frontend development with the main homepage
-2. Samuel Miller, ~23 commits, ~55 hours, contributed in Adding Functionality to the Admin Page and developing the Admin Page
+2. Samuel Miller, ~7 commits, ~45 hours, Worked on Admin Page, Social Graph, Table, and Excel Page.
 3. Samantha Adrian, ~24 commits, ~55 hours, contributed in Adding Functionality to the Admin Page and developing the Admin Page
 4. Gabriel Hoban, ~30 commits, ~55 hours, contributed in Developing the Admin Page and Managing the Database